digital assets • market infrastructure • stablecoins • tokenization

 Sales & Marketing

-• Built early professional foundation in sales and marketing within consumer products and manufacturing sectors.
+• Built an early professional foundation in sales and marketing across FMCG and manufacturing environments.

-• Gained experience in client management, sales operations and product promotion.
+• Developed experience in client relations, product promotion, sales operations, and market outreach.

-• Supported brand activities and market outreach while developing leadership and communication skills.
+• Supported brand activities and commercial initiatives while developing communication and execution discipline.

 Success Stories